lmapii/run-clang-tidy/readme.md

 > **Remark:** In case you're using plain old `make`, a primitive way to generate this file is demonstrated in the [example makefile](test-files/c-demo/project/makefile) for the target `build-data`.

 This compilation database is a major input for `clang-tidy`.
 Therefore, the path to the folder containing this file must be specified either in the configuration file using the **`buildRoot`**, or via the command line parameter `--build-root`.
 If specified in the configuration file, the path is resolved relative to the configuration file.
-As command line parameter an aboslute or relative path to the invocation of `run-clang-tidy` must be provided.
+As command line parameter an absolute or relative path to the invocation of `run-clang-tidy` must be provided.

 ## Glob- and path syntax